TonmoyTalukder/tic-tac-toe-react-native-app/README.md

 <a href="https://expo.dev/accounts/tonmoytalukder/projects/TicTacToe">Browse Here</a>

-## Tic Tak Toe game's Description:
+## Tic Tac Toe game's Description:

 > - The game has two player X and O
 > - After a turn, the player change automatically